 If you are planning to head into far northern India after your visit to Amritsar, is Himachal Pradesh a fantastic state to explore, check out this excellent guide for the top 7 places to visit in Himachal Pradesh.

 The Gurdwara is now visited by more than 100.000 worshipers daily.

 The complex is open 24/7, but the temple is closed during the night.
 Note that it is worth visiting the complex at least twice: once during the day, once at night, when it’s beautifully lit up.

-An particular thing about the Sikhs Gurdwara is there is a “Langar”; a common kitchen where food is served to all the visitors (without distinction of religion, gender, race or social status), for free.
+A particular thing about the Sikhs Gurdwara is there is a “Langar”; a common kitchen where food is served to all the visitors (without distinction of religion, gender, race or social status) for free.

 The idea of the Langar is believed to have been started by the first Sikh Guru.

-The food never runs out, and no one is ever turned away.
+The food never runs out, and no one has ever been turned away.

 More than 200,000 roti (Indian flatbread) is made in the kitchen every single day.

 Volunteers also wash the 300,000 plates, spoons, and bowls used to feed the people.